 Ram Pothineni Shares An Adorable Picture With His Newborn Nephew; Check Out

-The young and energetic star Ram Pothineni is enjoying one of the happiest moments of his life as he became a proud uncle of newly born nephew Siddhanth.
+The young and energetic star Ram Pothineni is enjoying one of the happiest moments of his life as he became a proud uncle of newly born nephew Sidhanth.

 Sharing an adorable moment on Instagram, Ram Pothineni wrote, "Varasudu Vachaadu ❤️ ....my lil baby nephew Sidhanth Pothineni!
 Love"